msepulvedagodoy/segan-pytorch/README.md

 # SegAN with Pytorch

-This repository was created for HugGAN community event, with focus in Generative Adversarial Networks applied to everything.
+This repository was created for Papers With Code, because we have very few repositories for this interesting model.

 <div>
     <a href=""><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a>